A continuous walk along this famous pilgrim's path from Le Puy to Conques with your baggage transported for you.

 The terrain is largely undulating but varies considerably over the course of our walk.
 Each day brings something new to enjoy, be it the scenery, the history or the company of our fellow hikers.
 On all levels this is a marvellous walk and it is clear why it is so popular.
 Note that flower lovers will particularly enjoy our May departure when the meadows explode with colour.

-- Return flights from Heathrow to Lyon returning Toulouse to Heathrow (British Airways)
+- Return flights from London to Lyon returning from Toulouse

 - Airport transfers